airayzing/Help-Docs-v2/eleapi-resource-center/common-errors-and-troubleshooting.md

 Your bot may not appear due to the following reasons

 1. You have exceeded your message limit on your plan
-2. You have disabled your bot in the country, IP, region, the website you want to access ChatbotWorld.
+2. You have disabled your bot in the country, IP, region, the website you want to access EleAPI.
 3. There might be some typo in the script that you used to install the chat widget.
 4. You have not installed the script in the right location, i.e., is the head tag.